A computational study of low precision incomplete Cholesky factorization preconditioners for sparse linear least-squares problems: Numerical experiments

 \subsection{Memory-limited incomplete factorization preconditioner}

 We next study the behaviour of memory-limited IC preconditioners.
 Table~\ref{T:mi35 fpvar} presents results for the IC preconditioner computed using {\tt HSL\_MI35}.
 Here the parameter {\tt lsize} is chosen so that the number $nz(\tilde L)$ of entries in the incomplete factor is similar to that for the level-based $IC(3)$ preconditioner that was reported on in the previous section (with a maximum value of 60).
 The parameter {\tt rsize} controls the number of entries in the temporary factor $\widetilde R$ used in the construction of $\widetilde L$ (recall Algorithm~\ref{alg:LM_IC}).
 In all our tests, we set ${\tt rsize} = {\tt lsize}$.
 A number of observations can be made.
 Firstly, it clear that the memory-limited preconditioner is much more robust compared to the $IC(\ell)$ preconditioner.
 With the stopping tolerance of $10^{-5}$, for many of our test examples, the iteration counts when employing the fp16 preconditioner are competitive with those for the fp32 and fp64 preconditioners (exceptions include illc1033 and rail2586).
 If greater accuracy is requested ($\delta = 10^{-10}$) then, with the chosen {\tt lsize} settings, the fp16 preconditioner requires significantly more iterations than the higher precision preconditioners for many (but not all) examples.
 Incorporating reorthogonalization can reduce the iteration counts and, in some instances (including illc1033, psse0 and psse1), the reduction is substantial, although the counts typically remain high (see, for instance, rail2586).
-Further investigation of the performance of the fp16 preconditioner for the psse problems reveals that, when compared to using $u_{64}$, a significant number of entries (approximately $7.8 \times 10^3$) are lost when the normal matrix $C_l = B_l^TB_l$ is computed in precision $u_l = u_{16}$.
-This can be regarded as an initial sparsification of the psse normal matrix and this leads to a poor quality preconditioner.
+Further investigation of the performance of the fp16 preconditioner for the psse problems reveals that, when compared to using $u_{64}$, a significant number of entries (approximately $7.8 \times 10^3$) are lost when each column of the normal matrix $C_l = B_l^TB_l$ is computed in precision $u_l = u_{16}$ ({\tt HSL\_MI35} allows the columns to be computed as required, rather than computing and storing $C_l$).
+This can be regarded as an initial sparsification of the psse normal matrix, which may account for the poor quality preconditioner.
 For all the other test problems, either no entries or a very small number of entries are lost.
-To try and reduce the loss of information for the psse problems, we experimented with the additional scaling strategy proposed by \cite{hipr:2021}, which scales all the entries of $B = AS$ by a factor $\theta x_{max}$, where $\theta <1$ is a chosen parameter, before the matrix is squeezed into fp16.
-However, this failed to substantially reduce the lost entries and lead to a much larger global shift $\alpha$ being needed to prevent breakdown, resulting in a lack of convergence of LSQR.
-Thus, this approach is not incorporated into the rest of our experiments.
+To try and reduce the loss of information for the psse problems, we experimented with the strategy of Higham and Pranesh~\cite{hipr:2021}, which scales all the entries of $B = AS$ by a factor $\mu^{1/2}$, where $\mu = \theta x_{max}$ and $\theta <1$ is a chosen parameter, before the matrix is squeezed into fp16.
+Setting $\hat C_l= (\mu^{1/2} AS)^T(\mu^{1/2} AS)$, Higham and Pranesh also propose using the scaled and shifted normal matrix $\hat C_l + c\,u_l\,D$, where $D$ is a diagonal matrix with entries $(\hat C_l)_{ii}$ and $c>0$ is a chosen constant.
+In exact arithmetic, the diagonal entries of $\hat C_l$ are all equal to $\mu$ and overflow cannot happen for $\theta < 1$.
+In our experiments, we found that scaling $AS$ with $\mu^{1/2}$ did not substantially reduce the lost entries when squeezing the matrix into fp16.
+For some test cases, the LSQR iteration count was reduced by using this approach but for other examples, using the simpler shifted matrix $C_l + \alpha I$ gave a lower count.
+As the latter requires fewer parameters to be chosen, we have used it in all our experiments (which is consistent with the fp32 and fp64 experiments).